Powerlearnproject/se-day1-assignment-jaysonalfie/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the systematic application of engineering principles to the design, development, testing, deployment, and maintenance of software systems.
+Its importance is that:
+-It ensures efficiency and productivity in business processes

+-It promotes security and reliability in software applications

+-Allows for scalability for growing user demands

+-Cost-effectiveness through structured development methodologies is made possible

 Identify and describe at least three key milestones in the evolution of software engineering.